• Home

 3. Determining an Employee’s Employment Retention Rating

 If more than one person with the same job title in the same designated layoff area is to be laid off, the person(s) to be laid off shall be selected on the basis of the lowest layoff score.
-Layoff scores shall be computed by HRM for each employee in the position title and salary rate in that layoff area.
+Layoff scores shall be computed by HR for each employee in the position title and salary rate in that layoff area.

 Layoff scores shall be computed according to the formula: A x 2 x L, where A and L have the following values: (1) A = the average of the 4 most recent performance review ratings (if available) of the employee and L = the length of service, expressed in months.
 Length of service for a retired employee who has returned to work will be calculated on the same basis as a new hire.

 The average for the performance review (A) shall be based on the following point scale: 9 = exceptional; 6 = exceeds expectations; 3 = meets expectations; 1=needs improvement; and 0 = unsatisfactory.
-Evaluations submitted after the layoff notice has been received by HRM will not be included in determining this average.
+Evaluations submitted after the layoff notice has been received by HR will not be included in determining this average.

 4. Employee Conference and Placement Service

-Employees who may be affected by the proposed layoff will be individually contacted by HRM staff for purposes of discussing the layoff process, interest in other jobs on campus, and referral procedures.
+Employees who may be affected by the proposed layoff will be individually contacted by HR staff for purposes of discussing the layoff process, interest in other jobs on campus, and referral procedures.
 In the event that large numbers of staff are affected, a group layoff conference may also take place in addition to individual meetings.

-HRM will work with impacted employees and departments with open vacancies to assist with scheduling interviews when appropriate.
+HR will work with impacted employees and departments with open vacancies to assist with scheduling interviews when appropriate.
 In the event the individual is an appropriate match for the open vacant position and with the hiring department, as determined by the University, an offer letter will be extended to the employee for the new position and a letter of confirmation will be sent to the unit.
 If the position offered is a transfer or a demotion to a vacant USS position elsewhere in the university, the employee may refuse the position and will then be placed in a voluntary layoff status which may affect future unemployment services and/or benefits.

 If an employee refuses an offered position and/or resigns voluntarily, the employee may make an appeal to the State of Kansas Unemployment Insurance System regarding eligibility for unemployment services.
-However, refusal of any identified USS vacant position will also result in termination of placement services provided by HRM.
+However, refusal of any identified USS vacant position will also result in termination of placement services provided by HR.

 All employees placed in a department different from their original appointment will automatically be placed on probationary status.
 In the event an employee fails to perform in the new role,the employee may be terminated at any time while on probationary status.